 I’ve often found when looking at performance evaluations and setting goals that neither my boss nor I realize just how much time is spent on various duties.
 Often a good first goal is to do a time study for your positions.
 Spend at least several months tracking the time you spend on various tasks.
 From there you and your boss can look at where your time is actually spent, and together you can decide where your position is heading and what your goals should be for the coming year.
 You may find you are spending way too much time on one task.
 Perhaps you need more training to do that task better.
 Perhaps that is a task that can be delegated.
 You don’t really know until you can pinpoint exactly what it is you do every day.

 Past evaluations can be a good clue as to where you need improvement.
 Look at items you were marked lowest and think of measurable goals that might go with those items.
 You may need to use some creativity to find ways to measure some performances.
+Sometimes just the amount of youtube views on a video your assistant has uploaded might be enough, sometimes it’s just not accurate enough.
 Think about the end result you need to achieve and then what needs to happen to achieve that result.
 Who needs to answer about your improvement or lack thereof.
 For instance, if you were taken to task about being a team player, perhaps you need a quarterly form filled out by your team members asking about your performance in that area?